Mounika-Routhu/Technical-stuff/Interview questions/JS theory.md

 Behind the scenes:
 1. Person is still a constructor function & get prototype object as a default property.
-2. sayHello is placed on Person.prototype.
+2. What ever is added outside contructor is placed on prototype.
+Here, sayHello is placed on Person.prototype.
 3. Instances (p1) have an internal link to Person.prototype via [[prototype]](accessed using `__proto__`).

 ```JS